Do Teeth have to be Removed?

 Extractions themselves do not cause negative effects on the teeth, jaws or face.
 However, it is poor planning decisions and poor treatment control which may cause those effects.
 The advice therefore for prospective orthodontic patients and their families would be to make sure that they understand the reasons for all decisions – including extractions – made in relation to their treatment.
 If there is any doubt, we encourage you to seek another professional opinion.

-Whatever the case, when treated by Dr Sarah Good or Dr Pourghadiri, our patients should expect to receive treatment of a superior standard, which not only produces straight teeth, healthy jaw function and a beautiful smile, but which also enhances their self-esteem and confidence in the long-term.
+Whatever the case, when treated by our specialist orthodontists, our patients should expect to receive treatment of a superior standard, which not only produces straight teeth, healthy jaw function and a beautiful smile, but which also enhances their self-esteem and confidence in the long-term.